Biodiversity

 SMP monitoring results will be analysed in accordance with the requirements within each SMP.
 The analysis will be used to determine the effectiveness of the SMPs in maintaining the presence of those species and their habitats within a forested landscape.

-3.2 Milky Silkpod and Rusty Plum
+Project B10: Milky Silkpod and Rusty Plum species management plan

 The Species Management Plan Review Group worked collaboratively to recommend changes to the Rusty Plum and Milky Silkpod species management plan.
 The Commission engaged Dr. Doug Binnns to review the plans and inform the group.
 The group identified potential improvements including steps to strengthen monitoring and data analysis to ensure scientifically robust results.
 These improvements were endorsed by the FMIP Steering Committee.